 - To change your primary care provider (PCP) to another PCP on Buckeye’s panel at least monthly.
 Buckeye must send you something in writing that says who the new PCP is by the date of the change.

 - To be free to carry out your rights and know that Buckeye, Buckeye’s providers or the Ohio Department of Medicaid will not hold this against you.

 - To know that Buckeye must follow all federal and state laws, and other laws about privacy that apply.

 - To choose the provider that gives you care whenever possible and appropriate.

 - If you are a female, to be able to go to a woman’s health provider on Buckeye’s panel for covered woman’s health services.

 - To be able to get a second opinion from a qualified provider on Buckeye’s panel.
 If a qualified provider is not able to see you, Buckeye must set up a visit with a provider not on our panel.

-- To get information about Buckeye from us.
+- To get information about Buckeye from us or the state.